fabioafreitas/neo_bank/docs/03_api-spec.md

+# NeoBank API Documentation

-# API Specification (Overview)
+## API Specification (Overview)

-The ones marked are the implemented methods
+This documentation describes the REST API endpoints for NeoBank's banking system.
+The endpoints marked with [x] are currently implemented.

 ## Users